mikeerickson/gulp-phpunit/README.md

 Type: `String`

 The path to the desired PHPUnit binary
-- If not supplied, the defeault path will be ./vendor/bin/phpunit
+- If not supplied, the default path will be `./vendor/bin/phpunit`

 #### options.debug
 Type:    `Boolean`
+Default: `false`

 Debug mode enabled (enables --debug switch as well)

 #### options.clear
 Type:    `Boolean`
+Default: `false`

 Clear console before executing command

 #### options.dryRun
 Type:    `Boolean`
+Default: `false`

 Executes dry run (doesn't actually execute tests, just echo command that would be executed)

+#### options.notify
+Type:    `Boolean`
+Default: `true`

+Conditionally display notification (both console and growl where applicable)

+#### options.statusLine
+Type:    `Boolean`
+Default: `true`

+Displays status lines as follows

+  - green for passing tests
+  - red for failing tests
+  - yellow for tests which have `debug` property enabled (will also display red, green status)

+### PHPUnit Options

+In addition to plugin options, the following PHPUnit specific options may be configured.
+For more information (and default values), visit the help supplied by PHPUnit

+$ phpunit --help

 #### options.testClass
 Type: `String`